terminatorul/xref-tag/README.md

 - '**xref-tag.gcc-dep**'

     Configures `gcc` and `g++` command line options in the given build environment for listing the complete list of `#include` file dependencies during compilation.
-This guarantees that no symbol will be missing from the generated tags, but also means that the additional dependency files are loaded every time `scons` runs.
-This takes some time and may become noticible on large (enterprise) projects.
+This ensures that no source file will be missing from the generated tags, but also means the additional dependency files are loaded every time `scons` runs.

     There are no Builders exposed by `'xref-tag.gcc-dep'`.
 It must be loaded _after_ `gcc` and `g++`, and will automatically inject: